 Android Generic System Image (GSI) binaries are available to developers for app testing and validation purposes on supported Treble-compliant devices.
-You can use these images to address any compatibility issues with Android 12 as well as discover and report OS and framework issues before Android 12 is officially released.
+You can use these images to address any compatibility issues with Android 12 as well as discover and report OS and framework issues.

 See the GSI documentation for device requirements, flashing instructions, and information on choosing the right image type for your device.
-Once you're ready to download a GSI binary, see the Downloads section on the Android 12 GSI page.
+Once you're ready to download a GSI binary, see the Android 12 GSI section on the GSI releases page.

-The Android 12 Beta for Android TV is provided through system images for the ADT-3 Developer Kit.
+Android 12 for Android TV is provided through system images for the ADT-3 Developer Kit.

-See Android 12 Beta for TV to get started.
+See Android 12 for TV to get started.

 To learn about which changes might affect you, and to learn how to test these changes in your app, read the following topics:

 To learn more about new APIs and features available in Android 12, read Android 12 features.